 Because the average wait for public funds or private fundraising campaigns is 18 to 24 months, the bridge funding provided by the loan fund can make a tremendous difference.
 In the case of many of the GLRLF projects, homes most likely would have been build on the property and the biological, scenic and public access resources would have been lost forever.

-Under the provisions of the GLRLF, short-term loans are made to public agencies and nonprofit land trusts for the conservation of coastal and freshwater sites of high ecological significance.
+How Does Financing Work?Short-term loans are made to public agencies and nonprofit land trusts for the conservation of coastal and freshwater sites of high ecological significance.
 Fund are available for two primary types of transactions: direct loans to land trusts and advance purchase of land on behalf of public agencies and/or nonprofits.

 Loans from the GLRLF have helped to protect places including:

 - Seven Mile Point, Michigan.
 Partner: North Woods Conservancy

 - Tip of the Keweenaw, Michigan.
 Partner: The Nature Conservancy

 - Crystal River, Michigan.
 Partner: The Leelanau Conservancy